nestauk/sdg-mapping/codebooks/codebook_sdg_3.md

 - Universal healthcare and universal access to sexual and reproductive health-care services*
 - Access to health-care services*

-To be labelled with `Yes`, a project should explicitly or implicitly refer to at least one of these.
-More detail on the specific targets is provided below.

 * There are specific goals for consequences of consumption and production, gender and reducing inequality.
 Please only label projects `Yes` if they mainly relate to these areas in the context of state spending.

 ### Key terms (non-exhaustive)